Similes for Confident with Explanation and Examples

 Examples:

-1. She answered as confident as the sun rising, and her voice never shook.
+1. She answered as confidently as the sun rising, and her voice never shook.

-2. He performed as confident as the sun rising, although the crowd was huge.
+2. He performed as confidently as the sun rising, although the crowd was huge.

-3. The speaker began as confident as the sun rising, so everyone felt inspired.
+3. The speaker began as confidently as the sun rising, so everyone felt inspired.

-4. She smiled as confident as the sun rising, and her fear faded.
+4. She smiled as confidently as the sun rising, and her fear faded.

 5. He walked forward as confident as the sun rising, yet stayed humble.